elementor/elementor-developers-docs/src/editor-controls/index.md

-# Elementor Control Classes
+# Elementor Editor Controls

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-Elementor Controls are **input fields** and **UI elements** that are used to construct an interface.
+Elementor Editor Controls are **input fields** and **UI elements** that are used to construct an interface.
 Controls allow users to customize available panel settings and change the design in the preview.

 Elementor includes a wide range of controls out-of-the-box.
 They are used in widgets and editor panels to collect user data and generate custom output based on the user selections.